Age group: 12 - 18

 Explain to the class that they are going to play a game of "Jeopardy!", which is very similar to the popular game show on television.

 Based upon a class of thirty students, divide your class into five groups of six members.
-Have each group line up side by side, with the team members positioned one behind the other.
-Ask various questions based on the material the students were asked to review on the VAC website and from the Canada Remembers the Liberation of Belgium Public Information Sheet that you supplied them with.
+Have each group lineup side-by-side, with the team members positioned one behind the other.
+Ask various questions based on the material the students were asked to read on the Liberation of Belgium.

 The student at the front of each group’s line will have the opportunity to respond to the first question.
 The first student to raise his or her hand (or blow a whistle; ring a bell; buzz in, if a buzzer is available; etc.), will get a chance to answer.
 If the student answers correctly he or she wins a point for his or her team (keep track of points with a scoreboard on the chalk board or chart paper).
 If the student fails to answer the question correctly, the four other opponents at the front of the other lines have a chance to answer by being the first to indicate that they know.
 Each player receives only one chance to answer and if the correct answer is not given by any of the students, you will give the correct answer (just like Jeopardy!).
 All players at the front of the line now move to the back of the line and the next student from each group has a chance to answer the next question, and so on until all questions have been answered.
 A prize may be given to the team with the most points at the end of the game.